SinekaRamu/notes-app/README.md

 It contains the roots of the pages that we have in the projects like homepage, login page, so on. using blueprint module

+### auth

+It contains the route for login, sign-up, logout

+## Database

+import databse in init file `from flask_sqlalchemy import SQLAlchemy`